ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

         -37.81,144.97,2020/12/13/10/20/30

-    Note that the time should be of the form YYYY*MM*DD*HH*MM*SS where "*" represents any character, e.g. 2033-11/03D12*00?12 would be accepted.
+    Note that the time can either be in the form YYYY*MM*DD*HH*MM*SS where "*" represents any character (e.g. 2033-11/03D12*00?12 would be accepted) or in minutes from time 0.

 *  spawn_loc_file